ArthurQianyiZhao/arthurqianyizhao.github.io/_pages/about.md

 Feel free to contact via email: [arthur.zhao@unimelb.edu.au](mailto:arthur.zhao@unimelb.edu.au).

 # News
+Sep 26: One papar was accepted by Journal of Optical Communications and Networking.

+Mar 26: I went to Los Angeles for the oral presentation at OFC 2026!

-Dec 25: One paper was accepted for oral presentation at OFC 2026 in Los Angeles
+Dec 25: One paper was accepted for oral presentation at OFC 2026.

 Jul 25: I have officially enrolled and started my PhD journey at University of Melbourne.